sunitsdk/SanSdkSample/README.md

 ### Step 1.
 Download the San Ad Android SDK

-The San Open SDK is available as an AAR via Bintray.To add the San-ad-open sdk dependency, open your project and update the app module’s `build.gradle` to have the following `repositories` and `dependencies`:
+The San Open SDK is available as an AAR via Bintray.To add the san-sdk dependency, open your project and update the app module’s `build.gradle` to have the following `repositories` and `dependencies`:

 ```
 repositories {